abatchy17/SLAE/README.md

 # SLAE

+ID: SLAE-885
-Currently studying SecurityTube's Linux Assembly Expert course, code snippets as well as the exam will be found here.
+SecurityTube's Linux Assembly Expert course, code snippets as well as the exam will be found here.